Project-ODE/FeatureEngine-benchmark/python_benchmark_workflow/README.md

 processing routines.
 Files are processed sequentially.

 + _mt_ - trivial multi-threaded approach, it is based on _vanilla_ but
-processes multiple files simultaneously using multi-theading.
+processes multiple files simultaneously using python multi-processing library.